-A 'corporate permit' is applied for by a 'corporate applicant' (an employer), and permits the employer to employ foreigners for a documented purpose, and for specified period of time.
+A 'corporate permit' is applied for by a 'corporate applicant' (an employer) and permits the employer to employ foreigners for a documented purpose and for a specified period.

-The employer who is applying for a corporate permit MUST prove that s/he has previously searched for workers in South Africa and was unsuccessful in finding the required amount of workers in order to receive the permit.
-Unskilled workers will need temporary residence permits to enter the country, under a corporate permit.
+The employer who is applying for a corporate permit MUST prove that they have previously searched for workers in South Africa and were unsuccessful in finding the required amount of workers to receive the permit.

+Unskilled workers will need temporary residence permits to enter the country under a corporate permit.

-Skilled workers will need to apply for General Work Permits, under a Corporate Permit.
+Skilled workers will need to apply for General Work Permits under a Corporate Permit.